 - (A) A warrant is executed by arresting the defendant.
-Upon arrest, an officer possessing the warrant must show it to the defendant.
-If the officer does not possess the warrant, the officer must inform the defendant of the warrant's existence and of the offense charged and, at the defendant's request, must show the warrant to the defendant as soon as possible. - (B) A summons is served on an individual defendant: - (i) by delivering a copy to the defendant personally; or - (ii) by leaving a copy at the defendant's residence or usual place of abode with a person of suitable age and discretion residing at that location and by mailing a copy to the defendant's last known address. - (C) A summons is served on an organization by delivering a copy to an officer, to a managing or general agent, or to another agent appointed or legally authorized to receive service of process.
+Upon arrest, an officer possessing the original or a duplicate original warrant must show it to the defendant.
+If the officer does not possess the warrant, the officer must inform the defendant of the warrant's existence and of the offense charged and, at the defendant's request, must show the original or a duplicate original warrant to the defendant as soon as possible. - (B) A summons is served on an individual defendant: - (i) by delivering a copy to the defendant personally; or - (ii) by leaving a copy at the defendant's residence or usual place of abode with a person of suitable age and discretion residing at that location and by mailing a copy to the defendant's last known address. - (C) A summons is served on an organization by delivering a copy to an officer, to a managing or general agent, or to another agent appointed or legally authorized to receive service of process.
 A copy must also be mailed to the organization's last known address within the district or to its principal place of business elsewhere in the United States.